QCAFrankBlokdijk/1701QCA-Assessment1/replicationproject/replication.md

 This was now displaying the temperature of the microbit on the simulator, I imported this code onto the physical microbit by pairing it to my device and having them connected.
 Through testing I found that the micro bits temperature never went below 28 degrees, and higher than 35.
 This gave me my baseline for the temperatures I would be using for the remainder of the project.

-I then continued with the project, following the tutorial on microbit, I managed to have the microbit display the temperature on the display abnd (instead of using a servo motor to turn a gauge, as I lacked these materials) I had it turn on a green light when it was below 30 degrees, a yellow light when it was above 30 but below 34 + a fan, and a red light + the fan continues when its over 35.
+I then continued with the project, following the tutorial on microbit, I managed to have the microbit display the temperature on the display and (instead of using a servo motor to turn a gauge, as I lacked these materials) I had it turn on a green light when it was below 30 degrees, a yellow light when it was above 30 but below 34 + a fan, and a red light + the fan continues when its over 35.
 Unfortunately the code for this was lost, however, photos and videos of the project can be found below:

 ![Image44](PD4.JPG)

 Video of it working: https://photos.app.goo.gl/e9KHD2anZB9oBSSZ6

 This is the point where I wanted to start making the project my own.
+This is because I'd already spent so much time on this project, that lack of materials and access to the university wasn't going to stop me from continuing it.
 I felt I had a solid understanding of the code + microbit as well as how the microbits temperature gauge worked.
-So I set out to make my own temperature gauge project.
+So I set out to make my own temperature gauge project - that utilises the temperature sensor of the microbit in a different way.

 My immediate plan was to have the microbit display the temperature in an impractical manner, mostly because I think it would be a challenge + make for an interesting final product.
 This is how I settled on showing the temperature in morse code.
 I had the lights + the coding knowledge to pull it off, so I set right off!